WHAT DOES A TAX EXAMINING TECHNICIAN DO?

 - Must be a U.S. Citizen or National

-GS-04 LEVEL: One (1) year or twelve (12 months) of general experience equivalent to the next lower grade (GS -03) in the Federal government.
-General experience - Progressively responsible clerical, office, or other work that indicates ability to acquire the particular competencies needed to perform the duties of the position to be filled.
+GS-04 LEVEL: You must have1 year of general experience at a level of difficulty and responsibility equivalent to the GS-03 grade level in the Federal service.
+General experience for this position includes: progressively responsible clerical, office, or other work that indicates ability to acquire the particular competencies needed to perform the duties of the position to be filled.
 This may be paid or non-paid experience.
-OR Two (2) years of education above the high school level (education may have been obtained in an accredited junior college, college, university, business, secretarial or technical school.
-OR

 - To ensure full credit for your work experience, please indicate dates of employment by month/year, and indicate number of hours worked per week, on your resume.